-No. In one of our first articles,, we talked about how the basic construction of a stucco house makes it hard for cell signals to get in.
+No. In one of our earlier articles,, we talked about how the basic construction of a stucco house makes it hard for cell signals to get in.
 The term we used was “Faraday cage,” and it’s a metal cage that surrounds something, making it impossible for certain kinds of electricity to get through.

 You might have seen something like this at your local science museum, where a lab-coated museum worker stood in a metal cage while artificially-created lightning struck him or her.
 In fact, with a little work on YouTube, we found this one from Boston’s Museum of Science: